 The MIT branch of the COOP is located on Main Street near the T in Kendall Square and handles texts for courses and other references.
 The main branch at Harvard Square has a more extensive collection.
 There are several other bookstores in Harvard Square.

-Before you leave at the end of your visit, please see Debbie Wright to leave a forwarding address and make sure all necessary paperwork is completed.
-Please see Petra Aliberti to return cards or keys.
-Also, any visitors who are expecting travel reimbursement after their departure should see their host's support staff member to assure that all necessary arrangements have been made.
+Before you leave at the end of your visit, please see Rich Lay to leave a forwarding address and make sure all necessary paperwork is completed.
+Please see Christina Fucarino, Carissa Prue, or Rich Lay to return cards or keys.
+Also, any visitors who are expecting travel reimbursement after their departure should see their host's Administrative Assistant to ensure that all necessary arrangements have been made.

 For other questions regarding computing and printer access, contact Brian Jones, LIDS System Administrator.